-10.3.3 Kaon Identification
+10.5 Kaon Identification

-Successful identification of the charged kaons is crucial for the flavor physics, and is highly appreciated in the determination of jet flavor and jet charge.
-According to the Bethe-Bloch equation, in the realistic energy range and at the same track momenta, the dEdx of pions is larger than that of kaons by roughly 10%.
+Successful identification of the charged kaons from other hadrons, especially from charged pions, allows the tagging to the s-quark and is highly appreciated in the flavor physics.
+According to the Bethe-Bloch equation, in the realistic energy range (for example with energy larger than 2 GeV) and at the same track momenta, the dEdx of pions is larger than that of kaons by roughly 10%.
 In other word, if the dEdx resolution could be measured to a relative accuracy better than 5%, the dEdx could leads to an efficient π -K separation.

-The APODIS is equipped with a large TPC main tracker.
+The CEPC v_4 detector geometry is equipped with a large TPC main tracker.
 Depending on the readout hardware performance, the dE/dx resolution leads to 2-4 $\sigma \pi$ -K separation for 2-20 GeV charged tracks.
-See the left plot of Fig. 10.11.
-The upper boundary is the ideal separation predicted by the Geant4 simulation; while the lower boundary includes a 50% degrading with respect to the MCTruth, and is regarded as the conservative scenario.
-(A survey of the performance at previous experiments shows the degrading varies from 15% to 50%).
-The dE/dx separation between other charged particles is also demonstrated.
+See the left plot of Fig. 10.5.
+The upper boundary is the ideal separation predicted by the Geant4 simulation; while the lower boundary includes a 50which mimics a conservative estimation of readout and DAQ performance at the real experiments.
+(A survey of the performance at previous experiments shows the degrading varies from 15The dE/dx separation between other charged particles is also demonstrated.